On the Home page, select the Create attributes for analysis tile to open the attribute creation form.

 - Support

-Define exactly what you want Adobe Acrobat Analyzer to extract by creating your own custom attributes.
+Define exactly what Adobe Acrobat Analyzer should extract by creating a custom attribute.

 Create a custom attribute